The Safeguarding Students in Higher Education Conference 2026

 Agenda

-• Registration
+• Online Registration

 • Chair’s Opening Remarks

-Christopher East, Co-Founder, Cornerstone Safeguarding (CONFIRMED)
+Chris East, Co-Founder, Cornerstone Safeguarding (CONFIRMED)

-• Questions & Answers
+• Questions and Answers

 • Comfort Break

-• Case Study: Uprating and Standardising Safeguarding in HE – The Need for Regulatory Reform
+• Case Study: Uprating and Standardising Safeguarding in HE: The Need for Regulatory Reform

 • Learn how the current regulatory regime leads to varying standards across institutions